Private Delegated Quantum Computing for User-Level and Industry-Level Settings: Protocols for industry-scale clients Protocols for industry-scale clients

 \textbf{Input}: Quantum circuit, private/public operations list, $N$ (qubits needed) and $M$ (qubits of the client).

-\textbf{Output}: Result of the circuit execution. \begin{enumerate} \item For $i$ in range($Q-1$): \begin{enumerate} \item Generate a group of $M$ qubits, from qubit $iM$ to qubit $(i+1)M-1$. \item Apply circuit gates until other qubits are needed. \item Encrypt the qubits applying $X^{a_j}Z^{b_j}$ to the qubit $j$, with $a_j, b_j\in \{0,1\}$ random keys. \item Send the group of qubits to the server. \item (Parallel) Check if the server can execute any public operation with the qubits it has.
-If so, the server is instructed to perform it. \end{enumerate} \item Last round: \begin{enumerate} \item In the previous round, do not send qubits that may have operations with the ones we are going to generate. \item Generate the last qubits, from qubit $(Q-1)M$ to qubit $N-1$. \item If there are $M'$ qubits in the client, being $M'<M$, the server is asked for $M-M'$ qubits that have operations with those of the client.
-The client decrypts the qubits it receives with the key $(a_j,b_j)$ of the corresponding $j$ qubit and the corresponding rules according to the operation that the qubit has undergone. \item Apply circuit gates until other qubits are needed. \item (Parallel) Check if the server can execute any public operation with the qubits it has.
-If so, the server is instructed to perform it. \end{enumerate} \item As long as there are still circuit operations to be executed: \begin{enumerate} \item The client determines which are the next qubits needed to perform operations. \item The client sends encrypted with a new key the qubits it does not need and requests the qubits it needs from the server. \item The client decrypts the qubits it receives with the key $(a_j,b_j)$ of the corresponding $j$ qubit and the corresponding rules according to the operation that the qubit has undergone. \item Apply circuit gates until other qubits are needed. \item If a qubit completes its last circuit operation, it is measured (if it has to be measured).
+\textbf{Output}: Result of the circuit execution. \begin{enumerate} \item Let $Q=\lceil N/M\rceil$ be the number of client batches required to cover the $N$ logical qubits with an $M$-qubit client register. \item For $i=0,\ldots,Q-2$: \begin{enumerate} \item Generate a group of $M$ qubits, from qubit $iM$ to qubit $(i+1)M-1$. \item Apply circuit gates until other qubits are needed. \item Encrypt the qubits by applying $X^{x_j}Z^{z_j}$ to qubit $j$, with fresh random keys $x_j,z_j\in \{0,1\}$. \item Send the group of qubits to the server. \item (Parallel) Check if the server can execute any compatible public Clifford operation with the encrypted qubits it has.
+If so, the server is instructed to perform it and the client updates the Pauli frame. \end{enumerate} \item Last round: \begin{enumerate} \item In the previous round, keep any qubits that may interact with the qubits still to be generated. \item Generate the last qubits, from qubit $(Q-1)M$ to qubit $N-1$. \item If the client currently holds $M'<M$ qubits, it asks the server for $M-M'$ qubits that must interact with those held by the client.
+The client decrypts the qubits it receives with the key $(x_j,z_j)$ of the corresponding qubit $j$ and the appropriate Pauli-frame update rules for the operations applied while the qubit was stored by the server. \item Apply circuit gates until other qubits are needed. \item (Parallel) Check if the server can execute any compatible public Clifford operation with the encrypted qubits it has.
+If so, the server is instructed to perform it and the client updates the Pauli frame. \end{enumerate} \item As long as there are still circuit operations to be executed: \begin{enumerate} \item The client determines which qubits are needed for the next operations. \item The client freshly encrypts the qubits it does not need, sends them to the server, and requests the qubits it needs from the server. \item The client decrypts the qubits it receives with the key $(x_j,z_j)$ of the corresponding qubit $j$ and the appropriate Pauli-frame update rules for the operations applied while the qubit was stored by the server. \item Apply circuit gates until other qubits are needed. \item If a qubit completes its last circuit operation, it is measured (if measurement is required).
 If it is measured by the server, the server communicates the result to the client and the client decrypts it.
-If it is not necessary to measure it, it will be sent encrypted to the server so as not to take up space on the client. \item (Parallel) Check if the server can execute any public operation with the qubits it has.
-If so, the server is instructed to perform it. \end{enumerate} \end{enumerate} \end{theorem}
+If no measurement is required, it is sent encrypted to the server so as not to take up space on the client. \item (Parallel) Check if the server can execute any compatible public Clifford operation with the encrypted qubits it has.
+If so, the server is instructed to perform it and the client updates the Pauli frame. \end{enumerate} \end{enumerate} \end{protocol}